conda/conda/docs/source/using/envs.rst

 With the command ``conda install --name MyEnvironment --file explicit-spec-file.txt`` you can add these packages to an existing environment.

-NOTE: Conda does not check architecture or dependencies when installing from an explicit specification file, so to ensure the packages work correctly, be sure that the file was created from a working environment and that it is only used on the same architecture, operating system and platform, such as ``linux-64`` or ``osx-64``.
+NOTE: Conda does not check architecture or dependencies when installing from an explicit specification file.
+To ensure the packages work correctly, be sure that the file was created from a working environment and that it is  used on the same architecture, operating system and platform, such as ``linux-64`` or ``osx-64``.

 Next, we'll take a look at :doc:`/py2or3`.